cosc4740fa23/os_prog3_files/example/readme.txt

   uses semaphores to access the buffer and id number uses sempahores for the buffere and mutex for the id number
-  param sends the id number as parameter to each thread. unisex is a solution for the unisex bathroom, that works, but it has starvation issues
+  param sends the id number as parameter to each thread. dock is a solution for the starport dock, that works, but it has starvation issues

 compile:
 g++ semaphore_mutex_oddeven.cpp -pthread -std=c++11 -o oddeven
 g++ semaphore_buffer.cpp -pthread -std=c++11 -o buffer
 g++ semaphore_buffer_param.cpp -pthread -std=c++11 -o buffer_param
 g++ semaphore_mutex_buffer.cpp -pthread -std=c++11 -o buffer_sm
-g++ semaphore_mutex_unisex.cpp -pthread -std=c++11 -o unisex
+g++ semaphore_mutex_dock.cpp -pthread -std=c++11 -o dock

 atomic